-Controlling Costs Under the Affordable Care Act: A Guide For Large Employers
+Controlling Costs Under the Affordable Care Act: A Guide for Large Employers

 Large companies subject to the ACA requirements have been working on compliance with the Act since its passage and seeking to improve their employee offerings.
 Companies with fifty or more full-time employees or full-time equivalents must meet the standards for coverage and affordability.
 In addition, ALEs (applicable large employers) must offer compliant coverage to at least 95 percent of their workers, plus employees’ children who are not yet 26 years old.